 The treatment goals include reducing pain and improving daily function.
-Opioids typically reduce chronic pain by about 30 percent.
 While some people find that they can function better day to day, research has shown that this is not typical.

 Opioids can cause unpleasant side effects, which are common for most people.
 These include constipation, slowed reaction time, and feeling drowsy.
 Opioids also can increase risks of serious health effects that occur less often.

 Experts agree that opioids may actually make pain worse, especially at high doses.
-Because opioids have risks that can be serious, urine will be monitored occasionally as needed for safety.
+Because opioids have risks that can be serious, urine will be tested occasionally as needed for safety.

 Side effects vary from person to person.
 You and your doctor will work together to monitor how opioids affect you.
 Your doctor may need to adjust your dose until you find the right balance between pain reduction, improved function, and side effects.
 Opioids may not be recommended for you.